TeunBoekholt/individual-assignment-IoT/README.md

 ## Walk-through of the system
-Before running any code you need to have one ESP32 LoRa Heltec V3 for doing the generation of the signal, sampling and the the transmission over WiFi and LoRa.
+Before running any code you need to have one ESP32 LoRa Heltec V3 for the generation of the signal, sampling and the transmission over WiFi and LoRa.
 To measure energy you also need an INA219 and another ESP32 dev board.

 The set-up steps:
-1. Clone the repository and put all the code in the `src` folder in a new platformio project (I used VS code as an IDE)
+1. Clone the repository and put all the code in the `src` folder in a new Platformio project (I used VS code as an IDE)
 2. The `unused` folder contains different programs to put on the ESP32 depending on what you want to test:
   * The `energy_measurer` is solely used to measure the energy with another ESP32 for the first question.
 The code was not written by me but taken from https://andreavitaletti.github.io/IoT_short_course/energy/.
   * The `oversampler` is used to just sample the generated signal at a frequency of 1000Hz.
 This one was used to measure energy consumption and data volume